-- Dudley MBC is hosting the Regional Brownfield Land Pilot Project and the Regional Brownfield Land Co-ordinator.
-DMBC established a Brownfield and Contaminated Land Group in February 2008. - The Lye Business Centre continues to provide a 'value added' property managed service to new and existing small businesses.
+- Dudley MBC is hosting the Regional Brownfield Land Pilot Project and the regional Brownfield Co-ordinator. - The Lye Business Centre continues to provide a 'value added' property managed service to new and existing small businesses.
 The occupancy rate of its 31 units as at December 2007 was 84%.

-Objective 2b - Deliver an integrated package of support to businesses on key industrial estates in Dudley and Sandwell Boroughs through the Dudley & Sandwell Business Parks Network
+Deliver an integrated package of support to businesses on key industrial estates in Dudley and Sandwell Boroughs through the Dudley & Sandwell Business Parks Network